-You may start your refugee claim upon arrival in Canada or once you are already within Canada.
-You may have questions including:
+You can start your refugee claim when you arrive in Canada or once you are already in Canada.
+You may have many questions:

 - How do I start my refugee claim?

 - What happens if my claim is refused?

 - When will I be reunited with my family?

 Do not worry!
 There are many people who can help you through the steps.

 The refugee claim process can be long and difficult.
 Get legal help as soon as you can.

 Once you decide to your claim, get legal help for your Basis of Claim (BOC) Form.
 You only have 45 days to do it and send it in.
 It takes time to work with a legal representative to put all the important facts in your BOC.

 A legal representative can help you with all the forms and documents.
 They can go to the refugee hearing with you.